-Reports to: Managing Director, Head of US Government Affairs
+Reports to: Executive Vice President & Managing Director, Head of U.S. Government Affairs

-Position Summary: The Managed Funds Association, based in Washington, DC and New York, represents the global alternative investment industry and its investors by advocating for regulatory, tax, and other public policies that foster efficient, transparent, and fair capital markets.
+The Managed Funds Association, based in Washington, D.C. and New York, represents the global alternative investment industry and its investors by advocating for regulatory, tax, and other public policies that foster efficient, transparent, and fair capital markets.

 - Manage a broad network of contacts with policymakers.

 - Contribute to the development of MFA’s overall advocacy strategy.

 - Direct lobbying efforts across a broad range of MFA priorities to achieve desired outcomes for MFA members.

 - Act as staff liaison to MFA substantive policy committees and regularly present on policy and advocacy developments.